In the closing lines of his letter to the Ephesian Christians, Paul encourages us to arm ourselves as soldiers do, to put on “the full armor of God.”

 The time for arming ourselves with God’s arsenal is now, before the day of evil comes, so that when it does come, we will be found still standing when the smoke clears.

-So how is our personal devotional life these days?
-Our Bible reading?
-Our prayer life?
-Our attendance on worship, word and sacrament?
+So how is your personal devotional life these days?
+Your Bible reading?
+Your prayer life?
+Your attendance on worship, word and sacrament?
 You and I cannot live tomorrow before it gets here, but only living in the word of God each day will arm us to live tomorrow when it does get here.